The Role of IT Auditor

 Essential skills include a strong understanding of IT systems and networks, knowledge of regulatory standards, proficiency in audit tools, and analytical and problem-solving abilities.

-Industries and Sectors Where the Niche Is Applied
+Industries and Sectors Where the IT Auditor Is Applied

 IT auditing is essential across various industries, including finance, healthcare, manufacturing, and government sectors, ensuring compliance and security of IT systems.